tidb-incubator/TiBigData/flink/README.md

 TiBigDate/Flink supports writing data to and reading from clustered index tables, which is a new feature in TiDB-5.0.0.

 TiBigDate/Flink does not support the following features:
-- tables with auto random column
+- bypass-write tables with auto random column
 - partition table

 ## DataTypes supported